Household Detox Part 3: A Chemical-Free Cleaning Solution

 If so many of the cleaning supplies contain harmful ingredients, does it mean they are necessary to maintain a "clean" home?
 Nope.

-5 months ago, I discovered the Branch Basics soap concentrate and began my own use and evaluation.
+5 months ago, I discovered the Branch Basics cleaning concentrate and began my own use and evaluation.
 Unlike other non-toxic cleaners, Branch Basics is 100% plant-based with no harmful or synthetic ingredients.

-The soap comes as a concentrate which you dilute for use around the house.
-While you can certainly use your own spray bottles, the company provides bottles with helpful labeling to determine how much soap to add for specific uses.
+The cleaning solution comes as a concentrate which you dilute for use around the house.
+While you can certainly use your own spray bottles, the company provides bottles with helpful labeling to determine how much to add for specific uses.

 The foamer bottles are my daughter's personal favorite as she loves the foamy substance which makes for the truest form of good, clean fun.